top of page

 Because the EB-1 and O-1 visas are granted on the basis of extraordinary ability, the way that your application package is put together is extremely important in the rate of success.
 Each client has very different credentials and abilities and the Crimson team is solely dedicated to understanding every client’s and building a highly personalized and cohesive application package.

-To qualify for an O-1 visa, you must demonstrate extraordinary ability by sustained national or international acclaim, or a record of extraordinary achievement in the motion picture and television industry, and must be coming temporarily to the United States to continue work in the area of extraordinary ability.
+To qualify for an O-1 visa, you must demonstrate extraordinary ability in the sciences, education, business, or athletics fields (O-1A), or a record of extraordinary achievement in the motion picture and television industry (O-1B), and must be coming temporarily to the United States to continue work in the area of extraordinary ability.

 Timeline and Process